PortNLP/FairEXTSummarizer/README.md

 *Sina Bagheri Nezhad, Sayan Bandyapadhyay, Ameeta Agrawal*
 Published on arXiv: [arXiv:2411.07521](https://arxiv.org/abs/2411.07521)
 Presented at the **Algorithmic Fairness through the Lens of Metrics and Evaluation Workshop**
-at The 38th Conference on Neural Information Processing Systems (NeurIPS 2024), Vancouver, Canada.
+*The 38th Conference on Neural Information Processing Systems (NeurIPS 2024), Vancouver, Canada.*

 ---